Farming creates a good life, and so we welcome our guests with open arms.

 Plan a day visit and book a tour of the farm.

 Our tours are scheduled to coincide with daily chores to allow guests the opportunity to experience daily farm life.
 Guests will be able to watch the cow milking process and even try their hand at milking!
+Asia’s tour starts at 9 am and goes for 2 hours.
 We simply love to share our love of farming and our animals with others and hope you’ll join us.
+Please book her tour directly online through Airbnb Experience.
 All proceeds from our Farm Tours go directly to our nonprofit organization, Liberty Hill Center for Agricultural Education.

 Book Your Stay